vramework/vramework-website/docs/overview/1-getting-started.md

 Once the installation process is complete, you can run the following command at your OS command prompt to start the application listening for inbound HTTP requests:

-To run the server, run:
+To run the server, use:

 ```bash
 cd server